BenFictional/dmd-300-sp20/animation.md

 The following are common production requirements for most types of animations, and may include more or fewer depending on the project.
 They can also occur in different orders, but in general, if these steps are followed, you are more likely to produce a successful animation.

+After creating a script and storyboard, you will have to choose one or more software tools to create your video and audio elements.
+If you're unsure which of the following software to use, ask your instructor!

 1. **Concept art**
    * [Concept art playlist on Youtube](https://www.youtube.com/playlist?list=PLMgH0Xj7qSJe6XXj--j_1QyJoztbbq45Z)
 2. **Storyboarding**